Adedoyin-Emmanuel/uopeople/README.md

-# Uopeople CS Assignment 🎖️
+# Uopeople CS Assignments 🎖️

 This repo contains the CS Assignment for BSc in Computer Science at UoPeople.
 Little tip.
 If you're a **High School** student and you're looking for a university where you can balance your school life with work, relationship and other good stuff, UoPeople is the right place for you.
 Visit <https://uopeople.edu>